ninjaPixel/synchronous-octo-broccoli/README.md

 # synchronous-octo-broccoli
-Iterate over a collection of promises, synchronously.
+Execute and array of promises, synchronously.